nasirhussain92/social-media-digital-identity-jmh/README.md

 ---

-## Study Design
+## Study Overview

-The study investigates the relationship between social media use and self-esteem among young adults through the following constructs:
+This study investigates the relationship between social media use and the psychological well-being of young adults using Instagram and TikTok.

+The analytical framework examines the following constructs:

+- **Independent Variable**
   - Social Media Usage

+- **Mediating Variables**
-- Digital Identity Expression
+  - Digital Identity
   - Emotional Coping
   - Social Comparison

+- **Dependent Variable**
   - Self-Esteem

-Statistical analyses include:

-- Reliability Analysis (Cronbach's Alpha)
-- Descriptive Statistics
-- Pearson Correlation
-- Multiple Regression
-- Mediation Analysis
+- **Moderator**
+  - Platform Type (Instagram vs. TikTok)

 ---

-## Computational Reproducibility
+## Statistical Analyses

-The Google Colab notebook reproduces the complete analytical workflow from the anonymized dataset to the statistical results reported in the study.
+The computational workflow reproduces the analyses reported in the manuscript, including:

-The notebook includes:

 - Data preparation
 - Variable construction
 - Reverse scoring
-- Reliability analysis
+- Reliability Analysis (Cronbach's Alpha)
-- Descriptive statistics
+- Descriptive Statistics
-- Correlation analysis
+- Pearson Correlation Analysis
-- Regression analysis
+- Multiple Regression Analysis
-- Mediation analysis
+- Mediation Analysis (Baron & Kenny)
+- Sobel Test
-- Generation of publication-ready tables
+- Publication-ready tables

 ---

+## Dataset

+The repository contains an anonymized survey dataset collected from university students.

+Personally identifiable information has been removed to protect participant confidentiality.

+---

+## Reproducibility

+The Google Colab notebook reproduces the complete analytical workflow directly from the dataset included in this repository.

+Running the notebook will reproduce the statistical analyses and outputs reported in the manuscript.

+---

+## Citation

+Citation details will be updated following publication.

+---

 ## Data Availability

-The anonymized dataset and analysis scripts are openly available for research transparency and reproducibility.
+The anonymized dataset, computational notebook, analysis scripts, and supporting documentation are openly available in this repository to facilitate transparency and reproducibility.

 A permanent archived version of this repository will be released through Zenodo and assigned a citable DOI.

----

-## Citation

-Citation information and DOI will be added after publication.

 ---